 - The uniquely Latino characterization of manliness, “machismo,” the ability to survive and thrive when aggressive action is called for, is harmed by gunlessness.

 - Responsible adults do not use the disability of gunlessness to scorn, deride, insult, offend, demean, taunt, scold, mock or ridicule gunless people, even if they sorely deserve it.
 (Unfortunately, gunless people often show great disrespect for marksmen.)

 - Being gunless does not increase a person’s safety, it puts a person’s safety at risk.
-On a grand scale it reduces the risk criminals face from the public they prey upon, and places a significant burden on the rest of society.
+On a grand scale, it reduces the risk criminals face from the public they prey upon and places a significant burden on the rest of society.
 A person who chooses to remain gunless unwittingly contributes to making crime easier for criminals.

-- A significant portion of the population is kept gunless by prohibited-possessor laws, that permanently ban classes of people from firearms ownership, possession or use.
-Some form of relief from such disability, which does not presently exist, must be made available in order to have due process protection under law.
+- A significant portion of the population is kept gunless by prohibited-possessor laws, that permanently ban classes of people from firearms ownership, possession, or use.
+Some form of relief from such disability, which does not presently exist, must be made available in order to have due process protection under the law.

 - Although gunlessness has been outlawed in some jurisdictions, most famously Kenesaw, Georgia, to the delight of many gun-rights advocates, it is no more government’s role to demand being armed than to demand you have health insurance.
-It is a person choice and character reference.
+It is a personal choice and character reference.